Frequently Asked Questions

 Contact our office immediately.
 A subpoena is an order of the court.
 It may command you to appear at a specified date, time and location to testify, or a subpoena may command you to produce certain documents.
 In either case, you should contact us immediately.
 It is important to let us review the subpoena to determine the University’s rights and responsibilities for compliance.
 Do not ignore a subpoena, even if it addresses something you are unfamiliar with, or asks for documents you don’t have.
 Failure to respond to a subpoena could result in you or the University being held in contempt of court.

-If you receive a request for documents, data or other information maintained by the university, oral or written, and regardless of whether the request specifically cites FOIA, you should immediately contact this office, and forward a copy of any written request to firstname.lastname@example.org .
-Do not delay in contacting this office after receiving a request.
-The University has only five working days from receipt of the request to respond, so it is important to notify us immediately.
-Do not begin searching for or copying documents before talking to us.
-We will work with you to formulate the response to the request, and will advise you on the requirements of the law.
+If you receive a request for documents, data or other information maintained by the university, oral or written, and regardless of whether the request specifically cites FOIA, you should immediately contact University Communications and Marketing at 568-3621, and forward a copy of any written request to firstname.lastname@example.org.
+Do not delay in contacting that office after receiving a request.
+The University has only five working days from receipt of the request to respond, so it is important to notify them immediately.
+Do not begin searching for or copying documents before talking to them.
+They will work with you to formulate the response to the request, and will advise you on the requirements of the law.